-"Customer Experience" seeks to show how our customers perceive us through all their interactions with the company, its products and services.
+"Customer Experience" seeks to show how our customers perceive us through all their interactions with the Group, its products and services.
 This is another way to get feedback from customers through surveys, complaints and inquiries that help the company define and manage the processes.

-In 2023, the company continued again its campaigns for awarding loyal customers through monthly raffles with discounts on invoices.
+In 2023, the Parent Company continued again its campaigns for awarding loyal customers through monthly raffles with discounts on invoices.

-2. SOCIAL AND STAFF MATTERS
+3. SOCIAL AND STAFF MATTERS